rnestler/rnestler.github.io-source/content/articles/2017/2017-04-25_visiting_progressbar.rst

     Metalab entry

-Just on arrival the space was actually empty (but open), because most of the members where having dinner on the outside.
-Just moments after that, two members showed up and I ask theme for a tour.
+Just on arrival the space was actually empty (but open), because most of the members were having dinner on the outside.
+Just moments after that, two members showed up and I asked them for a tour.
 But one can't get a tour without drinking some Mate!
-So I buy a Flora Power from them after using their self built "Kassomat" to get some coins!
+So I bought a Flora Power from them after using their self built "Kassomat" to get some coins!

 .. figure:: /images/tour_de_hackerspace/metalab/metalab_kassomat.jpg
     :alt: Metalab Kassomat